 And there are many such organizations who have opened up new opportunities using Data Science and Deep Learning for better healthcare.

-An Associate Professor at the Department of Computational and Data Sciences, IISc. and a Faculty Associate for Interdisciplinary Mathematical Sciences and Convenor for Medical Imaging Group, CDS at IISc.
+A Professor at the Department of Computational and Data Sciences, IISc. and a Faculty Associate for Interdisciplinary Mathematical Sciences and Convenor for Medical Imaging Group, CDS at IISc.
 Subject expert in Computational methods in Medical Imaging, Medical Image Processing, and Physiological Signal Processing.

 Assistant Professor at the Department of Instrumentation and Applied Physics, IISc.
 His prior experience is with companies like Shell Technology Center, and iThera Medical-Munich.
 His key research areas include: Optical/Optoacoustic Imaging and Multi-Modal Imaging Systems.

-An Associate Professor in Computational and Data Sciences, IISc.
+A Professor in Computational and Data Sciences, IISc.
 He has held postdoctoral positions at Universities across Europe and worked in industry before taking active interest in academics.
 His research interests include: Signal Processing, Compression, Machine Vision, Image/Video Processing, Pattern Recognition and Multimedia.

-Assistant Professor at the Department of Electrical Engineering, IISc.
+Associate Professor at the Department of Electrical Engineering, IISc.
 His research areas include: Signal Processing, Machine Learning, Deep Learning and Neuroscience with applications to Robust Speech Recognition, Speech Enhancement, Speech Coding and Audio Analytics including Biometrics.

-Assistant Professor at the Department of Computational and Data Sciences, IISc.
+An Associate Professor at the Department of Computational and Data Sciences, IISc.
 His research interests include: Temporal Graphs: Abstractions, Platforms and Algorithms, Edge Computing and Storage & Scalable Data Management and Analytics for Science and Engineering.